-Approved by advisor
+Approved by advisor (must be 3 credits)

-Carolina Planning Faculty contact: Dr. Gavin Smith
+Carolina Planning Faculty contact: Dr. Miyuki Hino

 Geographic Information Science Certificate

 This certificate is designed to educate and train students in geographic information systems, remote sensing, quantitative methods, spatial analysis, global positioning systems, and data visualization.
-The track is intended to provide a mix of theory and practical knowledge having wide application in business, health, environment, planning, and in other areas.
-The Program requires 21-hours of graduate-level university credit to obtain a Certificate of Achievement in Geographic Information Sciences.
+The track is intended to provide a mix of theory and practical knowledge having wide application in business, health, environment, planning, and other areas.
+The program requires 21 hours of graduate-level university credit to obtain a Certificate of Achievement in Geographic Information Sciences.
 A maximum of 6 credits of the certificate courses can also be counted towards a planning degree.
-Thus planning students are required to take additional 15 credits to graduate with a planning degree and a GIS certificate.
+Thus, planning students are required to take an additional 15 credits to graduate with a planning degree and a GIS certificate.
 This certificate program is hosted by the Geography Department.
 More details.

-Carolina Planning Faculty contact: Prof. Yan Song
+Carolina Planning Faculty contact: Dr. Yan Song